• About TTT

 Wander through the beautiful San Antonio Botanical Garden, featuring a variety of themed gardens and stunning plant collections.

-No visit to San Antonio is complete without a visit to the Alamo, the historic site where the famous battle for Texas independence occurred.
-Explore the grounds, learn about this significant landmark’s rich history, and find yourself in the stories of bravery and sacrifice that shaped Texas.
+No visit to San Antonio is complete without a trip to the Alamo, the historic site where the famous battle for Texas independence took place.
+Explore the grounds, learn about the rich history of this significant landmark, and discover the stories of bravery and sacrifice that have shaped Texas.

 Will you bring your bike?
 If so, you’re lucky here, as San Antonio has a few bike trails.

-The San Antonio River Walk Hike & Bike Path is a 30-mile asphalt and concrete trail from Brackenridge Park (3700 N St Mary’s St.) to Mission Park.
+The San Antonio River Walk Hike & Bike Path is a 30-mile asphalt and concrete trail that runs from Brackenridge Park (3700 N. St. Mary’s St.) to Mission Park.

 Mission Trail hike & bike system is a 13.9-mile loop trail that covers San Antonio’s five Spanish colonial missions: San Antonio de Valero (the Alamo), Concepcion, San Jose, San Juan, and Espada.
-Start at San Antonio River and S. Alamo Street Bridge.
+Start at the San Antonio River and the S. Alamo Street Bridge.
 Considered an easy route.
-Expect about 4 hours or so to complete.
+Allow approximately 4 hours to complete.
 Watch for bird species along the trail.

 Fort Worth, Texas